Overview

 There's no specific prevention for myocarditis.
 However, taking these steps to prevent infections might help:

-• Avoid close contact with people who are sick.
-Stay away from people with symptoms of the flu or other respiratory illness until they've recovered.
-If you're sick with symptoms of a viral infection, try to avoid exposing others.
+• Stay away from people who are sick.
+Stay away from people with symptoms of the flu or other respiratory illness until they are better.
+If you're sick with symptoms of a viral infection, try to avoid passing the germs to others.

 • Wash your hands regularly.
-Frequent hand-washing is one of the best ways to avoid getting sick and spreading illness.
+Frequent hand-washing is one of the best ways to not get sick and spread germs.

 • Avoid risky behaviors.
 To reduce the chances of getting an HIV-related myocardial infection, practice safe sex and don't use illegal drugs.

 • Get recommended vaccines.
-Stay up to date on the recommended vaccines, including those that protect against COVID-19, influenza and rubella — diseases that can cause myocarditis.
-Rarely, the COVID-19 vaccine can cause inflammation of the heart muscle (myocarditis) and inflammation of the outer heart lining (pericarditis), particularly in males ages 12 to 29.
-Talk to your health care provider about the benefits and risks of vaccines.
+Stay up to date on recommended vaccines, including those that protect against COVID-19, influenza and rubella — diseases that can cause myocarditis.
+Rarely, the COVID-19 vaccine can cause myocarditis and inflammation of the outer heart lining, called pericarditis, particularly in males ages 12 to 29.
+Talk with your healthcare team about the benefits and risks of vaccines.

 1. AskMayoExpert.
 Myocarditis.
 Mayo Clinic; 2021.